staylor505/brandon-zoo/readme.md

 ## Use Git to track meal guidelines for animals

 ### Skills practiced:
-* initialize a Git repository
+* ✅initialize a Git repository
 * check status of repository
 * add file to staging area
 * make a commit